 Step 7: Click the Balance button.

-Step 8: Adjust the Left (L) and Right (R) sliders to set your preferred audio balance.
+Step 8: Adjust the Left (L) and Right (R) sliders to set the preferred audio balance.
+Both default to 100.
+Lowering one side shifts audio toward the other.

-Step 1: Press Windows + R on your keyboard to open the Run dialog box.
+Step 1: Press Windows + R to open the Run dialog box.

 Step 2: Type mmsys.cpl and press Enter to open the Sound Control Panel directly.

-Step 3: Select your playback device and click Properties.
+Step 3: Click the Playback tab, select your playback device, then click Properties.

 Step 4: Open the Levels tab and click Balance.

-Go to the Levels tab and Click the Balance button
+Step 3: Go to the Levels tab and click the Balance button.

-Adjust the Left (L) and Right (R) sliders to set your preferred audio balance
+Step 4: Adjust the Left (L) and Right (R) sliders.
+Both default to 100.
+Click OK to confirm.

 Why You Might Need to Adjust Volume Balance